-The highlight of the Broad campus is its new building, the Edward J. Minskoff Pavilion, which opens in fall of 2019.
+The highlight of the Broad campus is its new building (open fall of 2019), the Edward J. Minskoff Pavilion.
 It’s a swanky centerpiece with plenty of glass ensuring an enviable view over the Red Cedar River.
 But this is about more than flashing cash.
 As an open, spacious space filled with light and classrooms, the new building is designed to facilitate collaboration and those serendipitous meetings between students that are part-and-parcel of modern business school life.

 All good business schools have a USP, and Broad can boast of its expertise in supply-chain management, something that has grown out of its location in Michigan, in the traditional industrial heartland of the U.S. The school has been renowned as an expert in this area for many years, and in 2019 was deemed by U.S. News & World Report to have the best supply chain and logistics program in the nation for the third year in a row.